 On any day, you can hike, jog, or take a leisurely walk along the trails that connect several scenic overlook.
 Fishing is enjoyed by many along the Canty Lake, and with advanced reservations, paddle boats are available for rental to compliment reservations from Memorial Day through Labor Day.

-Picnics and Ball fields: Plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee or play catch.
+Picnics and Athletic Field: Plan a fun picnic for family and friends.
+In the nearby athletic field, toss a Frisbee or play catch.
 There are picnic tables and charcoal grills.

 In June 1963, the Morris County Park Commission acquired its first parcel of land that would become Silas Condit County Park.
 The Park was dedicated in September 1964.

 The Park was named for the Revolutionary War Patriot, Silas Condict, a farmer, surveyor, and politician who lived in Morris County.
 Silas Condict’s political career began in 1775 when the Freeholders elected him as a delegate to the Provincial Legislature.
 He was a member of the committee that drafted New Jersey’s first Constitution and was appointed President of the Committee of Safety.
 Silas Condict also served as a member of the Continental Congress, and was appointed Deputy Surveyor of the lands of the Eastern Division of New Jersey.
 He was elected to the New Jersey House of Assembly and served as its speaker in 1792-94 and again in 1797.